 But then you follow up with, “Ok, but does it actually make a profit as well?
 How much does it cost to create the product?” etc, etc.

 And let’s say the Swede’s answer to those questions was, “I don’t know dude…we never really bothered to keep track of any of that shit…money tracking is so boring!”
 Then you would be like, “You’re an F-ing idiot, get out of my hot tub now.”

 If this reaction makes sense to you, then why in the world would you expect your parents (or perhaps a stranger, or a bank even!) to give you money for your business, or house, or (insert good investment) if you don’t do the same?

 Ironically, the bank will give you some money for the house, but it won’t be as much as you want.
 And the only reason they’ll agree to do it is because they reserve the right to kick you out and sell the house if you screw it up.
 Banks are smart.

 Yeah, yeah, I know…beekeeping is for businesses.
 Well guess what?
-SuuuuurPRISE!
-You are running the most important and influential business in the world: THE G-DAMNED BUSINESS OF YOU!
+Suuurrrprise!
+You are running the most important business in the world: THE BUSINESS OF YOU!

 (Ok I’m calming back down now.)

 The truth is that, initially, most of my knowledge about running a business resulted from me hiring myself to run the business of ME.
-Seriously, I gave myself my first job of “running a business” fresh out of college and up to my eyeballs in debt.
+Seriously, I gave myself my first job of “running a business” fresh out of college (and up to my eyeballs in debt).

-So, you’re now saying, “Cool Joe, but the title of your post indicated you would provide a solution for the problem of me not liking to manage my finances.
+I bet right about now you’re thinking, “Cool Joe, but the title of your post indicated you would provide a solution for the problem of me not liking to manage my finances.
 Is there some way around this crap?”

 1. Marry someone that has good financial skills